 Above all, watch for signs that these new subscribers are losing interest.
 Maybe they open fewer emails, or don’t interact with your emails at all.
 Have a plan for these “inactives,” including how long they go without interacting to be considered inactive.
 Move those inactives to a different list and start a re-activation campaign per your plan.
 And try to figure out what happened and why they lost interest…so you can do a better job of keeping new subscribers engaged in the future.

-Maropost Marketing Cloud‘s email builder feature allows you to create astonishing emails which will increase engagement and result in higher ROI.
+Maropost for Marketing‘s email builder feature allows you to create astonishing emails which will increase engagement and result in higher ROI.